hoangvvo/webpack-config-react/README.md

 # react-webpack-bare

 A bare Webpack config to create a react app without [create-react-app](https://github.com/facebook/create-react-app).
+Not battery included!

+**Note:** This package is only for those who are experienced with Web development since it comes with **no configuration** out of the box.
+For better dx and production readiness, you may want to stick with [create-react-app](https://github.com/facebook/create-react-app) or use [Next.js](https://nextjs.org/).

 ## Features